Mounjaro Weight Loss Injections

 Additional benefits: Improvements in waist circumference, blood pressure, cholesterol levels, and insulin sensitivity.

 This efficacy is backed by robust clinical trials.
-The phase 3 multicenter, double-blind, randomized, placebo-controlled trial, involving 119 sites across nine countries, highlighted Mounjaro’s superior performance over placebo in substantial weight loss among participants.
+The phase 3 multicenter, double-blind, randomized, placebo-controlled trial, involving 119 sites across nine countries, highlights Mounjaro’s superior performance over placebo in substantial weight loss among participants.
 Over a 72-week treatment period, which included a comprehensive lifestyle intervention, participants on tirzepatide experienced significant weight reductions—15.0%, 19.5%, and 20.9% for the 5mg, 10mg, and 15mg doses, respectively, compared to a 3.1% reduction with placebo.

 How do I use Mounjaro Weight Loss Injections?